gvwilson/thirdbit/src/fiction/iffy/index.md

 Over, through, under, through…
 "There."
 She sat back on her haunches.
-"Wanna see if it holds together?"
+"Wanna see if it holds?"

 Wales stood,
 trapped one end of the cable under his boot,